Spaghetti Squash with Meatballs is full of flavor and easy to make. Customize it with your favorite marinara and toppings!

 Instructions

-• SQUASH CONT.: Drizzle each cut side of the squash with olive oil (1 tsp per squash half) and sprinkle with salt (1/4 tsp per half) and black pepper (1/16 tsp per half).
-Place the squash halves on prepared pan, cut side down.
+• Drizzle each cut side of the squash with olive oil (1 teaspoon per squash half) and sprinkle with salt (1/4 teaspoon per half) and pepper (1/16 teaspoon per half).
+Place squash halves on prepared pan, cut side down.

 Roast for 40–60 minutes or until fork tender (easily pierced with a fork).

-• MEATBALLS: While the squash is roasting, prepare the meatballs.
-Keep the oven at 400 degrees F. Generously grease a large (unlined) rimmed sheet pan with cooking spray and set aside.
-Grate the onion with the large holes on a cheese grater until you have a full 1/2 cup of grated onion.
-Add it to a very large bowl.
-Gently knead the ingredients until they are integrated, being careful not to overwork the meat.
+• While squash is roasting, prepare the meatballs.
+Keep oven at 400°F. Generously grease a large (unlined) sheet pan with cooking spray and set aside.
+Grate onion with the large holes on a grater until you have a full 1/2 cup grated onion.
+Add to a very large bowl.
+Gently knead all meatball ingredients until they are integrated, being careful not to overwork the meat.

-• MEATBALLS CONT.: Use a tablespoon measuring spoon to scoop a heaping tablespoon of the meat mixture and roll it into an even-sized ball.
-Repeat with all the meat, aiming to get evenly-sized meatballs.
-You should get around 30 meatballs.
+• Use a tablespoon measuring spoon to scoop a heaping tablespoon of meat mixture and roll it into a ball.
+Repeat with all the meat, aiming to get around 30 evenly-sized meatballs.
 (I find it helpful to lightly grease my hands with cooking spray to make rolling the balls easier).

-• BAKE: Place the meatballs on the prepared sheet pan, spaced evenly apart.
-Generously spray the meatballs with cooking spray.
-Bake the meatballs for 18 minutes.
-Then, use a spatula and your fingers (careful, they're hot) to gently flip the meatballs over to the other side.
-Bake for another 5-10 minutes or until they are nicely golden brown and cooked through.
+• Place meatballs on the prepared sheet pan, spaced evenly apart.
+Generously spray meatballs with cooking spray.
+Bake 18 minutes, then use a spatula and your fingers (careful, they’re hot) to gently flip meatballs to the other side.
+Bake another 5–10 minutes or until they are nicely golden brown and cooked through.

-• SERVE: Meanwhile, warm up the marinara sauce in a small pot on the stovetop.
-Once the meatballs are done baking, toss them with the warmed marinara sauce.
-To the squashes, fluff the interiors with a fork to make squash "spaghetti."
+• Meanwhile, warm the marinara sauce in a small pot on the stovetop.
+Once meatballs are done baking, toss them with the warmed marinara sauce.
+To the squashes, fluff the interiors with a fork to make squash “spaghetti.”
 Top the squash spaghetti with the sauced meatballs.
 If desired, garnish with fresh parsley and freshly grated Parmesan cheese.
-Add additional cracked pepper and a drizzle of olive oil to the plates if desired.
+Add additional pepper and a drizzle of olive oil if desired.
 Enjoy promptly!

 Recipe Notes

-Note 1: Onion: Grating the onion will give these meatballs the best possible taste and texture.
+Note 1: Grating the onion will give these meatballs the best taste and texture.
 No large chunks of uncooked onions, and all the great flavor will be dispersed throughout.

-Note 2: Panko breadcrumbs: Panko breadcrumbs are lighter and crispier than traditional breadcrumbs, which gives these meatballs a great texture.
+Note 2: Panko breadcrumbs are lighter and crispier than traditional breadcrumbs, which gives these meatballs a great texture.

-Note 3: Parmesan: It's important to use the right type of Parmesan cheese to ensure that your turkey meatballs don't end up overly salty or with an odd flavor.
-Avoid using shelf-stable grated Parmesan, as it doesn't have the same flavor as freshly grated cheese.
-Instead, grab fresh (refrigerated) grated Parmesan.
-Or, grab aย block of Parmesanย and grate it using a microplane.
+Note 3: It’s important to use the right type of Parmesan cheese.
+Avoid using shelf-stable grated Parmesan, as it doesn’t have the same flavor as freshly grated cheese.
+Instead, grab fresh (refrigerated) grated Parmesan or a block of Parmesan and grate it using a fine grater.

-Note 4: Don't skip the "secret" ingredients.
-Beef bouillon powder and Worcestershire sauce may not be traditional meatball ingredients, but they add a rich, meaty flavor that will take these turkey meatballs to the next level!ย
+Note 4: Don’t skip the “secret” ingredients.
+Beef bouillon powder and Worcestershire sauce may not be traditional meatball ingredients, but they add a rich, meaty flavor that take these meatballs to the next level!

 Nutrition